-EXL Private Bank is committed to the prevention of financial crime and has adopted procedures to detect and deter money laundering, terrorist financing or other illegal activities.
+EXL PB is committed to the prevention of financial crime and has adopted procedures to detect and deter money laundering, terrorist financing or other illegal activities.

 For these policies to be effectively implemented, the Financial Institution and its entire staff need to be: